Bibek-Ray/Live-Face-Recognition/README.md

 # Live Face Recognition

 Using Python and OpenCV this project learns the facial feature and recognizes the person.
-After training it can recognise the person in a live video footage along with providing the confidence as well.
+After training, it can recognise the person in a live video footage along with providing the confidence as well.

 To successfully run this program, make sure you have the latest version of OpenCV installed.
 Follow the following steps: